- Why is there a difference between what Moment and Apple’s Screen Time are reporting for my phone usage?

 Yes.
 Open Moment and go into the settings.
 Scroll to the bottom to Advanced and you’ll see an option to Export Data.
-You can use this to email your data to yourself in two formats: a human readable version and a raw JSON version.
+You can use this to email your data to yourself using the Mail app in two formats: a human readable version and a raw JSON version.

 - Does Moment have an API or automatic export?